An overview of triple bottom line sustainability in the City of St. Louis

-The first City of St. Louis Sustainability Plan was formally adopted by the City's Planning Commission on January 9, 2013.
-On February 28th, Mayor Slay announced his Mayor's Sustainability Action Agenda of priority initiatives for Sustainability Plan implementation for the coming five years.
-The City anticipates holding a Mayor's Sustainability Summit III :: implement in November 2013.
+The City of St. Louis Sustainability Plan was formally adopted by the City's Planning Commission in January 2013.
+In February 2013, Mayor Slay announced his Mayor's Sustainability Action Agenda of 29 priority sustainability initiatives for implementation.

 Sustainability and the City

 The City of St. Louis promotes sustainability in several ways, but is perhaps most visible in its efforts to capitalize on its dense area, existing infrastructure and rich heritage to preserve and restore buildings, many of which possess impressive historic features.
 Bicycle-friendly streets and widely available public transportation help decrease car usage, thereby reducing emissions and improving air quality.
 Sustainable practices such as low impact development and residential recycling are encouraged.
 The City also requires all new municipal buildings to meet energy efficiency and green building standards.
 With its Habitat for Humanity developments, St. Louis has one of the highest levels of LEED Platinum Homes in the country.
 St. Louis also ranks among the highest for historic building rehabilitations.
 The City has been successful in growing its population by revitalizing its downtown and diverse neighborhoods.

 The City is moving forward with many important sustainability initiatives.
 Developing an overarching sustainability framework and climate action plan for the City are two examples of short-term efforts designed to have lasting, measurable impact.
 Increased emphasis is being placed on celebrating and communicating the sustainability successes of the City and its many partners, as well as expanding upon both current and prior successes in order for the City to become even more vibrant, sustainable and competitive in the years ahead.